Japan – Wildlife Conservation and Cultural Immersion

 • Learn about habitat management and traditional Japanese farming skills

-Your Schedule at a Glance (minimum one week commitment):
+Your Weekly Schedule at a Glance (minimum one week commitment):

-Friday, arrival in Tokyo: A coordinator will greet you at the airport and take you to the shared house in central Tokyo.
-You will settle in your new home for the next 3 days and meet other international volunteers and travelers.
+Friday, arrival in Tokyo: A program coordinator will greet you upon arrival at the airport and accompany you to a shared house in central Tokyo.
+Settle in and meet other international volunteers and travelers.
+This will be your home for the next three days.

-Monday: Independent travel via train, bus and ferry to Sado Island (around 7 hours).
+Monday: Embark on an independent journey to Sado Island using Japan’s efficient train, bus, and ferry system (approximately 7 hours of travel).
 Upon arrival at the island port, a local team member will meet and escort you to the volunteer camp.
+Mondays are typically set aside as travel days, giving you time to rest and acclimate.

 Location icon Location of the Project: Tokyo and Sado Island, Niigata Prefecture, Japan

-Project length Project length: Minimum 1 week, maximum 12 weeks (we recommend a minimum of 2 weeks )
+Project length Project length: Minimum 1 week, maximum recommended time is 2-4 weeks

 Arrival Airport Arrival Airport: Haneda or Narita airports, Tokyo.